How to Check Canon EOS R10 Shutter Count: A Simple Guide 2024

 If you’re a buyer or a seller, knowing the shutter count will surely help!
 It can help determine the value of a used camera and can be a way to negotiate for a lower price.
 And yes, it does work all the time!

-Now, if you’re going to ask me what is a good number for a used camera, The answer is that there isn’t one.
+Now, if you’re going to ask me what is a good number for a used camera, the answer is that there isn’t one.

 It all depends on the camera and how it was used.
 For example, if you’re looking at a Canon EOS R10 with 10,000 shutter actuations, that’s not necessarily bad.
 It could be considered low for this camera.